Every human being needs some rest after the day’s activities.

 They’re lucky to have so much energy.
 To keep adequately nourished, an average tiny brown bat has to eat half of its body weight each night, while moms can eat more than their whole body weight in a single night’s hunt.

-As a result, these bats do not spend the majority of their time sleeping.
+As a result, these bats do not spend most of their time sleeping.
 They also hibernate throughout the whole winter season.

 10. Sloth

-This animal is noted for being a lazy, plodding animal who are unconcerned about the outside environment.
+This animal is noted for being a lazy, plodding animal who is unconcerned about the outside environment.

-Sloths spend the majority of their lives dangling from tree branches, rarely coming down to the ground.
+Sloths spend most of their lives dangling from tree branches, rarely falling to the ground.

 Sloths can do almost everything from tree branches, including eating, sleeping, mating, and even giving birth!